 This means that alpha-humulene is not received by cannabinoid receptors in the same way as compounds such as beta-caryophyllene, CBD, THC, and other cannabinoids .
 Nonetheless, alpha-humulene can affect how a person experiences cannabis through the entourage effect.

-First found in the essential oils of humulus lupulus (or common hops), alpha-humulene is what gives beer its characteristic bitter “hoppy” taste.
+First found in the essential oils of humulus lupulus (or common hops), alpha-humulene is what gives beer its characteristic bitter flavor and “hoppy” taste.
 Depending on additional terpenes in a given strain, it can also give cannabis a beer-like scent.